SlackBrains/gdprhell.github.io/README.md

 ## Privacy Policy

-built the FUCK_APP app as a Free app.
+DEVELOPER built the FUCK_APP app as a Free app.
 This SERVICE is provided by at no cost and is intended for use as is.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.